Astaxanthin: 4 Health Benefits Of This Healthy Aging Antioxidant

 Carotenoids, and astaxanthin, in particular, are known for their role in eye health.
 Astaxanthin supplementation can help eyes recover from extended screen time and maintain healthy visual function12.*

 OK, but where do you even get astaxanthin?

 The easiest way to get astaxanthin?
-You can find it in supplements on its own or paired with other skin superstars like collagen and DHA or in krill oil.
-Look for supplements from H. pluvialis algae extract, as it is the most bioavailable form.
+You can find it in supplements on its own or paired with other skin superstars like ubiquinol CoQ10, or other antioxidants.
+Look for supplements from H. pluvialis11 algae extract11, as it is the most bioavailable form.

 Which foods have astaxanthin?

-If you want to up your dietary astaxanthin consumption, look to sockeye salmon.
-Found naturally in algae and red-hued seafoods, salmon has the highest concentration of this super-antioxidant with up to 38 mg/kg in wild-caught varieties.
+Because astaxanthin is found naturally in algae and red-hued seafoods, salmon has the highest concentration of this super-antioxidant13 with up to 38 mg/kg in wild-caught varieties.